kubaracek/traveling-salesman-pactcoffee/Readme.md

 # Warning

 I have done this in late 2013 or early 2014 (I Think).
 Most of the assumptions are probably invalid today.
-Please note that this was done in maybe a two days of my free time including the research of the problem.
-Better solutions exist already for example [A parallel cooperative hybrid method based on ant colony optimization and 3-Opt algorithm for solving traveling salesman problem](https://link.springer.com/article/10.1007/s00500-016-2432-3)
+Please note that this was done in maybe two days of my free time including the research of the problem.
+Better solutions do exist already.
+For example [A parallel cooperative hybrid method based on ant colony optimization and 3-Opt algorithm for solving traveling salesman problem](https://link.springer.com/article/10.1007/s00500-016-2432-3)

 # Why this exists